ghodulik95/chromebook-nautilus-desktop/README.md

    	 - Creates quick fading back/forward/refresh animations
    - **`detect-webcam.sh`**
      - Creates a symlink `/dev/webcam` to your actual camera device (which can vary from boot to boot).
 Used by the (disabled by default) `webcam-link.desktop`.
+   - **`toggle-flip.sh`**
+     - Vertically flips the laptop screen and sets the touchscreen input to transform accordingly.

 <a href="tabular"></a>
 ### 7.2 Tabular summary of scripts and config files